 Ingredient Notes:

-- Coconut oil - I love to use this oil for a little added flavor, but any light oil will like avocado oil will work well.
+• Coconut oil – I love to use this oil for a little added flavor, but any light oil, like avocado oil, will work well.

-- (Optional) Collagen peptide protein powder.
-I add a scoop of this gut healing protein powder into my pancakes to up the protein content.
-This is totally optional.
+• (Optional) Collagen peptide protein powder.
+I add a scoop of protein powder into my pancakes to increase protein content.
+This is optional.

-- Milk - I used coconut milk but any milk or non-dairy milk is fine to use.
-Note if you use milk these are not paleo.
+• Milk – I used coconut milk, but any or non-dairy milk is fine.
+Note if you use milk, these are not paleo.

 Recipe Step By Step Directions: